BH-RR-01/BH-RR-01/README.md

 - /////////////////////////////////////////////////////////////////////////////////////////////////////////////////////
 - 💬= I'd love a conversation! -
 - 🟢=Talk to me if you'd like. -
-- 🌙= DNIUF / W2I / AFK -
+- 🌙= W2I / AFK -
 - ⛔= Strictly DNIUF.
-I'm most likely having a depressive episode or a meltdown or i'm just struggling. -
+I'm most likely struggling. -
 - /////////////////////////////////////////////////////////////////////////////////////////////////////////////////////
 - Feel free to C+H if AFK.
 - Slow replier.